Moonsong-Labs/zksync-social-login-circuit/README.md

 ```

 This is going to print a link to login to a dummy google app.
-After a jwt and a jwk modulous are going to be printed in the terminal.
+After a jwt and a jwk modulus are going to be printed in the terminal.
 Both need to
 be saved as en vars

 ``` shell